-Action Description Review pre-requisites, install InfoScale Enterprise, configure the cluster on the secondary site Warning: Ensure that the name you assign to the secondary site cluster is different from the name assigned to the primary site cluster.
-Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
-Refer to Veritas InfoScale Installation and Upgrade Guide.
-Verify that Exchange Server has been configured for high availability at the Verify that your application has been configured for high availability at the primary site and that the service groups are online primary site See "Verifying your primary site configuration" on page 190.
-Set up the replication prerequisites Ensure that replication prerequisites for your selected method of replication are met before running the DR wizard See "Setting up security for Volume Replicator" on page 139.
-See "Requirements for EMC SRDF array-based hardware replication" on page 192.
-See "Configuring Hitachi TrueCopy replication and global clustering" on page 226.
-(Secure cluster only) Assign user For a secure cluster only, assign user privileges privileges See "Assigning user privileges (secure clusters only)" on page 195.
-Start running the DR wizard Review prerequisites for the DR wizard Start the DR wizard and make the initial selections required for each task: selecting a primary site system, the service group, the secondary site system, and the replication method See "Configuring disaster recovery with the DR wizard" on page 198.
-Clone the storage configuration (Volume Replicator replication only) (Volume Replicator replication option) Clone the storage configuration on the secondary site using the DR wizard See "Cloning the storage on the secondary site using the DR wizard (Volume Replicator replication option)" on page 201.
-Create temporary storage for application installation (other replication methods) (EMC SRDF, Hitachi TrueCopy, or GCO only replication option) Use the DR wizard to create temporary storage for installation on the secondary site See "Creating temporary storage on the secondary site using the DR wizard (array-based replication)" on page 205.
+Action Description Set up the replication prerequisites Ensure that replication prerequisites for your selected method of replication are met before running the DR wizard See "Setting up security for Volume Replicator" on page 137.
+See "Requirements for EMC SRDF array-based hardware replication" on page 190.
+See "Configuring Hitachi TrueCopy replication and global clustering" on page 222.
+(Secure cluster only) Assign user privileges For a secure cluster only, assign user privileges See "Assigning user privileges (secure clusters only)" on page 193.
+Start running the DR wizard Review prerequisites for the DR wizard Start the DR wizard and make the initial selections required for each task: selecting a primary site system, the service group, the secondary site system, and the replication method See "Configuring disaster recovery with the DR wizard" on page 196.
+Clone the storage configuration (Volume Replicator replication only) (Volume Replicator replication option) Clone the storage configuration on the secondary site using the DR wizard See "Cloning the storage on the secondary site using the DR wizard (Volume Replicator replication option)" on page 199.
+Create temporary storage for application installation (other replication methods) (EMC SRDF, Hitachi TrueCopy, or GCO only replication option) Use the DR wizard to create temporary storage for installation on the secondary site See "Creating temporary storage on the secondary site using the DR wizard (array-based replication)" on page 203.
+Install and configure Exchange Server ■ Follow the guidelines for installing Exchange Server in the Storage Foundation and High Availability Solutions environment See "Installing Exchange 2010" on page 207.
+Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration from the primary site to the secondary site" on page 207.